Synchronizing Rhythms of Logic: Physics of computational networks

 \subsection{Unpredictable steering to maintain logical synchronization}

-Maintaining logical synchronization requires (1) detecting unpredictable deviations in the phasing of token arrivals, and (2) responding to those deviations by adjusting the rhythms of the computational networks to maintain the deviations within allowed tolerances. \begin{prop} The deviations of the phasing of tokens in computational networks are undetectable by those networks; they must be detected by something else {\normalfont\cite{14aop,19MST}}. \end{prop} \begin{proof} The logical functioning of computational networks must be indifferent to deviations in the phasing of token arrivals within their allowed tolerances. \end{proof} Before it can be maintained, logical synchronization must be acquired so that communication can begin.
-It is often acquired quickly, but there is no deterministic limit on the time required to do so \cite[Chaps.\ 4 and 5]{meyr}.
+Maintaining logical synchronization requires (1) detecting unpredictable deviations in the phasing of token arrivals, and (2) responding to those deviations by adjusting the rhythms of the computational networks to keep the deviations within allowed tolerances. \begin{prop} The deviations of the phasing of tokens in computational networks are undetectable by those networks and must be detected by something else {\normalfont\cite{14aop,19MST}}. \end{prop} \begin{proof} The logical functioning of computational networks must be indifferent to deviations in the phasing of token arrivals within their allowed tolerances. \end{proof} Before it can be maintained, logical synchronization must be acquired so that communication can begin.
+It is often acquired quickly, but there is no deterministic limit on the time required \cite[Chaps.\ 4 and 5]{meyr}.